John 5:1-30, ESV

-THIS WEEKS STUDY BEGINS WITH THE POOL OF BETHESDA - (buh-THEZ-duh) literally meaning "house of mercy" in the Gk.
-And "house of grace" in Aramic.
+Jesus Heals a Cripple by THE POOL OF BETHESDA - (buh-THEZ-duh), meaning "house of mercy" in the Gk. - "house of grace" in Aramic.

-It is generally agreed that The Pool of Bethesda is located in Jerusalem at the double pool of the present day "Church of St. Anne."
-The history of this site was once in question.
-But in 1956 archaeological discoveries once again confirmed the Biblical account.
-Surprise, Surprise!
+The Pool of Bethesda is located in Jerusalem at the present day "Church of St. Anne."
+The history of this site was once in question, but in 1956, archaeological discoveries confirmed the Biblical account.

 The present day St. Anne Church is believed to be over the location of the original church which was the birthplace of (Anne) or (Hannah,) the mother of Mary.
 It is now in the Muslim Quarter of Jerusalem.